 - Dijon mustard.

 Am I right?
-This is just BETTER in every which way we look at it.
+Don’t those ingredients just SOUND better?
+And this recipe IS just better in every which way we look at it.

 So, my recipe proceeds thusly:

 First, we make a delicious creamy sauce using CREAM.
-Right?
-How crazy [eye rollll].
-But honestly, we just take 15 minutes and make a creamy sauce with cream and Dijon and WINE and it is so good.
+We just take 15 minutes and make a creamy sauce with cream and Dijon and WINE and it is so good.

-So, no this is not a throw-it-together in 5 minutes, get-it-in-the-oven and you’re done recipe.
-We reduce a little cream, make a little (and by far yummier) saucy sauce, but that is the only difference.
-This is still an easy recipe, and you can have this on a weeknight.
+Otherwise, this is still an easy recipe, and you can have this on a weeknight.
 This is also a recipe that, without the canned stuff, you can feel prouder serving as a special occasion dinner, Sunday meal, and so on.
 Creamy baked Swiss chicken For The Win.